Team Tabby (TABY)

 - Mix-and-Match Weapon: She takes up José Cuervo's bowie knife/Sawed-Off Shotgun at his request.

 - Multipurpose Tongue: Tsuyu's tongue can be used as a weapon and to grab and transport things and people.
+It's most often use is to give people who pun a Dope Slap.

 - Nerves of Steel: She's incredibly good at keeping calm, even when things are getting rough.
 She never raises her voice, even in combat, and is never seen losing her composure even with the wackiness surrounding her.